 1. Invest in a new set of containers

-Having plastic bottles and cardboard boxes lying around your home until you decide to take them to your nearest recycling point can be quite an
+Having plastic bottles and cardboard boxes lying around your home until you decide to take them to your nearest recycling centre can be quite an inconvenience.

 A simple solution would be to purchase a new set of containers or bins to store your recycling.